arcoirislabs/cordova-plugin-mqtt/README.md

 ### Cordova platform support
 5.x (CLI)
-4.x (Cordova Android)
+4.x (Cordova Android) & above.

 ### Note
-From v3.x, the eventListner implementation shall be deprecated.
+From v0.3.x, the eventListner implementation shall be deprecated.
 Kindly take a note of this.

 ### Version
 0.2.9 (Adding a prelimnary iOS platform support & many more improvements.
 Don't use it yet.
 Check the Changelog for more details)